At France's Davos, French bosses laud impact of new president

 "We've already paid a heavy price for this kind of liability on the future."

-(Additional reporting by Gwenaelle Barzic and Leigh Thomas; Editing by Catherine Evans)
+Additional reporting by Gwenaelle Barzic and Leigh Thomas; Editing by Catherine Evans and Peter Cooney